-The 2016 World Breastfeeding Week started on August 1 with the theme “Breastfeeding: A Key to Sustainable Development.”
-It shares with us why breastfeeding is very important for sustainable development and especially raised awareness on the links between breastfeeding and the Sustainable Development Goals (SDGs).
+The World Breastfeeding Week starts on August 1 of every year with a theme.
+They always revolve around the benefits of breastfeeding in preventing hunger, malnutrition and in recent times a key to achieving sustainable development.
+The 2016 theme is “Breastfeeding: A Key to Sustainable Development” and it shares with us why breastfeeding is very important for sustainable development and especially raised awareness on the links between breastfeeding and the Sustainable Development Goals (SDGs).
 The SDGs are a set of 17 goals adopted by world leaders in September 2015 and aimed aimed at ending poverty, protecting the planet and ensuring prosperity for all by 2030.
 These set goals which you can view broadly here is meant for everyone to play a part in achieving the sustainable development target.

 According to the message from WHO and UNICEF, it has become increasingly clear that breastfeeding is not just the cornerstone for a child’s healthy development, but as well the foundation of a country’s development.
 Therefore supporting breastfeeding is one of the smartest investments that a country can make and looking at how it links with the SDG goals will certainly make us appreciate it better.